DPDK/dpdk/doc/guides/nics/mlx5.rst

 operations such as querying/updating the MTU and flow control parameters.

 For security reasons and robustness, this driver only deals with virtual memory addresses.
-The way resources allocations are handled by the kernel combined with hardware specifications that allow it to handle virtual memory addresses directly ensure that DPDK applications cannot access random physical memory (or memory that does not belong to the current process).
+The way resources allocations are handled by the kernel, combined with hardware specifications that allow to handle virtual memory addresses directly, ensure that DPDK applications cannot access random physical memory (or memory that does not belong to the current process).

 This capability allows the PMD to coexist with kernel network interfaces